uluk001/NeoCafe/README.md

-## Technologies and services
+## Technologies and Services
-- Python 3.8
-- Django REST Framework
-- Redis
-- Celery

-#### Third-party services
-- Cloudinary
-- Algolia
-- Twilio
-- Infobip
+Neocafe utilizes a state-of-the-art technology stack including:

+- **Python 3.8**: For backend development, provides high speed development and efficiency.
+- **Django REST Framework**: A powerful and flexible framework for building APIs.
+- **Redis & Celery**: For asynchronous task processing and data caching.
+- **Cloudinary**: Provides convenient media management.
+- **Algolia**: Enables advanced search capabilities.
+- **Twilio & Infobip**: Facilitate SMS and voice communications.

+Together, these technologies create a powerful platform that can efficiently handle user requests and provide quality service.

 ## Roles

-- **User**: Register, view menus, place orders, track order status, receive notifications.
+- **User**: Can register, view menus, place orders, track their status and receive notifications.
-- **Administrator**: Manage branches, menus, employees and orders.
+- **Administrator**: Manages branches, menus, employees and orders.
-- **Waiter/Barista**: Process and fulfill orders.
+- **Waiter/Barista**: Processes and fulfills orders.

 ## Using the API